robertovicario/Learning-Deep-Learning/diagnostics/Diagnostics.md

 ### Bias-Variance Tradeoff

 The bias-variance tradeoff is a fundamental concept in machine learning that describes the tradeoff between a model's ability to minimize bias and variance to achieve good generalization performance.
-Understanding this tradeoff is essential for diagnosing model performance issues.
+Understanding this tradeoff is essential for diagnosing model performance issues:

+- **High bias, low variance:** Poor performance on both training and test data.
+Model is too simple to capture underlying patterns.

+- **Balanced bias and variance:** Good performance on both training and test data.
+Model complexity matches the complexity of the data.

+- **Low bias, high variance:** Good performance on training data but poor performance on test data.
+Model is too complex and captures noise.

 <table>
     <tr>